 The most compelling argument for taking tobacco to age 21 comes from the tobacco industry itself: “Raising the legal minimum age for cigarette purchase to 21 could gut our key young adult market (17-20) where we sell about 25 billion cigarettes and enjoy a 70 percent market share.”
 They know their markets, it’s time we listened.

 The health consequences of smoking are staggering.
-Smoking currently provokes over 500,000 annual premature deaths nationwide, and 6 million worldwide.
-For teens, cigarettes are a gateway drug to alcohol, marijuana, and cocaine use, and are heavily implicated in the development of ADHD, PTSD, Depression, Anxiety Disorders, and Schizophrenia, compounding the damage.
-All told tobacco takes more lives than AIDS, auto accidents, homicides, alcohol, illegal drugs, suicides, and fires combined.
+Each day, more than 350 kids under the age of 18 become regular, daily smokers and almost one-third will eventually die from smoking.
+Tobacco use remains the leading cause of preventable death in the United States, killing over 500,000 people each year, nationwide, and 6 million worldwide.
+For teens, cigarettes are a gateway drug to alcohol, marijuana, and cocaine use, and are often associated with mental health conditions, such as ADHD, PTSD, Depression, Anxiety Disorders, and Schizophrenia.
+All told, tobacco takes more lives than AIDS, auto accidents, homicides, alcohol, illegal drugs, suicides, and fires combined.